am-dos-7/smart-iot-control-board/README.md

 - Display: a remote device with a screen where it displays the text (or any characters string) sent through the GUI.
 - Lamp: a lamp/light device, receiving ON/OFF commands from the associated GUI and turns on/off a connected lamp accordingly.

+This repositery currently holds files of Qt server application as well as a test code for a Display ESP32-based client device.
+## The server application
+It consists of 5 classes and a main file:
+- BaseGui class: serving as a  building block for all device type classes, it defines attributes (widgets) common to them.
+It is inherited by every device type class.
+- TmpSocket: a generic class which holds incoming client connections and related device type and name, waiting for the connection to be authenticated (here, only by checking the device type validity).
+- DisplayGui: defines an interface for Display devices, by adding a text zone and a button to the interface inherited from the BaseGui class.
+- LampGui: offers an interface for Lamp devices, by completing BaseGui with a switch button.
+- ControlBoard: handles incoming client connections (which are affected a TmpSocket instance), proceed with their authentication.
+If an incoming client is authenticated (if device type is supported), an interface is created accordingly and added to the control board.
+The connection is closed otherwise (device type not supported).
+When a client closes its connection, the associated interface is automatically removed from the control board.